juanDiesmers/ProyectoEstructuraDatos_R.I.S.K/README.md

 ```sh
 cd Game
 ```
-Or in your case we can enter the folder containing the `main()` program.
+or we can directly enter the folder containing the `main()` program if we do not want to do it separately.
 ```sh
 cd project_folder_containing\ProyectoEstructuraDatos_R.I.S.K\Game
 ```